Alnus cordata: Cultivation

 Like other alders, it is able to improve soil fertility through symbiotic nitrogen fixation with the bacteria Actinomyces alni (Frankia alni).
 It thrives on much drier soils than most other alders, and grows rapidly even under very unfavourable circumstances, which renders it extremely valuable for landscape planting on difficult sites such as mining spoil heaps and heavily compacted urban sites.
-It is commonly grown as a windbreak.
+It is commonly grown as a windbreak which helps with soil protection.

+Alnus cordata is regarded as a desirable candidate for bioremediation due to its presence in an ecosystem being associated with beneficial effects such as increased amounts of organic carbon and nitrogen-rich litter.

 Alnus cordata has gained The Royal Horticultural Society's Award of Garden Merit.

 Bonsai

 The Italian Alder makes a medium to large bonsai, a quick grower it responds well to pruning with branches ramifying well and leaf size reducing quite rapidly.

 Other uses

+Researchers analyzed the phenolic composition of the stem bark of A. cordata, they were able to determine that its components were similar to those of skin-whitening and antioxidant properties.
+Because these qualities are antioxidant-rich, they can be safely used to treat skin diseases through their bleaching capabilities.

 The tree also produces valuable reddish-orange wood.
 It breaks down when exposed to alternating dry and damp air, but is highly durable when kept wet or dry.
 As demonstrated in the construction of Venice, when immersed in water it lasts for centuries.
 Also when used within condensation-free, temperature and humidity controlled buildings it has a reputation for maintaining a smooth and naturally shiny finish.
 The timber is liked by carpenters and used for turning and carving, for moulding, furniture, panelling and plywood.